195 Field Regiment (India)

-195 Medium Regiment (Banwat) is part of the Regiment of Artillery of the Indian Army.
+195 Field Regiment (Banwat) is part of the Regiment of Artillery of the Indian Army.

 Formation

 The regiment was raised on 15 February 1965 at Bangalore as 195 Mountain Regiment.
-The regiment was subsequently converted to a field regiment and is presently a medium regiment.
+The regiment was subsequently converted to a field regiment and then to a medium regiment and is presently a field regiment.

 Class composition

 The regiment was raised as a pure South Indian Class regiment.